xscriptordev/terminal/gnome-terminal/README.md

 # Xscriptor GNOME Terminal Themes

-Este folder contiene perfiles de GNOME Terminal (vía dconf) y un instalador que carga los temas Xscriptor, asegura dependencias y añade aliases para cambiar de tema rápidamente.
+This folder contains GNOME Terminal profiles (via dconf) and an installer that loads Xscriptor themes, ensures dependencies, and adds aliases to quickly switch the default profile.

 ## Files
-- `install.sh`: Instala los perfiles y añade aliases para cambio de tema.
+- `install.sh`: Installs profiles and adds aliases for switching the default profile.
-- `themes/*.sh`: Scripts opcionales que aplican colores al perfil por defecto usando dconf.
+- `themes/*.sh`: Optional scripts that apply colors to the default profile using dconf.
-- `dconf/*.dconf`: Dumps de perfiles listos para importar con `dconf load`:
+- `dconf/*.dconf`: Profile dumps ready to import with `dconf load`:
   - `xscriptor-theme.dconf`
   - `xscriptor-theme-light.dconf`
   - `x-retro.dconf`